Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 **Energizers:** Creative expression, self-discovery, deep and meaningful connections with others, unique and authentic experiences.
 For example, creative expression through art or music, deep and meaningful conversations with others, and exploring one's emotions and identity.

-**Drainers:** Mundane or routine tasks, feeling misunderstood or unappreciated, rejection, emotionally empty or disconnected.
-For example, engaging in mundane or repetitive tasks, feeling like an outsider or misunderstood, and facing rejection or criticism.
+**Drainers:** Mundane or routine tasks, feeling misunderstood or unappreciated, rejection, emotionally empty or disconnected, and for example, engaging in mundane or repetitive tasks, feeling like an outsider or misunderstood, and facing rejection or criticism.

 **Strengths:** Fours are creative, imaginative, and highly intuitive.
 They have a unique perspective on the world and are highly attuned to their emotions.
 They are highly empathetic and have a natural talent for understanding and connecting with others.